aarontphil/aarontphil/README.md

 # 💫 About Me:
-Hey there , my name is Aaron and I am a CS student from Kerala, India . <br>I'm trying to widen the horizons and looking forward to learn more each day :)
+Hey there , my name is Aaron and I am a CS student from Kerala, India . <br>I'm trying to widen my horizons and looking forward to learn more each day :)

 ## 🌐 Socials: